Flaise/mytacism/README.md

 Mytacism
 ---

-Evaluates statically analyzable expressions in Javascript.
+Evaluates statically analyzable expressions in Javascript and can evaluate injected compile-time constants and functions.
 Inspired by [static-eval](https://github.com/substack/static-eval), which at the time of writing was a promising but incomplete solution.